pabloi/pabloi.github.io/_posts/2019-08-30-webers-law-and-power-laws.md

 ---

-Inspired by the article 'The mechanistic foundation of Weber's law' ([Pardo-Vazquez et al., Nature, 2019][pv]), I decided to derive the implications of Weber's law in the coding of stimuli assuming a drift-difussion model.
+After reading the article 'The mechanistic foundation of Weber's law' ([Pardo-Vazquez et al., Nature, 2019][pv]), I decided to derive the implications of Weber's law in the coding of stimuli assuming a drift-difussion model.
 Specifically, I'll show that under a simple drift-difussion model of decision-making, Weber's law implies that stimulus coding has to follow a power-law.

 ## Two-alternative choice perceptual tasks